val-town/val-town-blog/src/content/blog/val-town-town.md

 Workers provide a viable security sandbox, but it's important to note that it is not as isolated or safe as [the runtime strategy that we use today](https://blog.val.town/blog/first-four-val-town-runtimes/), which uses process isolation as well.
-Bare careful when implementing this and any other security-sensitive code on Val Town in your accounts!
+Be careful when implementing this and any other security-sensitive code on Val Town in your accounts!

 There are many more features that would be possible to implement: